BlauGroup/HiPRGen/README.md

 Once you are in an environment where HiPRGen is installed, the tests can be run with `python test.py 4`.
 This will run the tests using 4 threads (you should use as many as your machine has).
 The working directories for the tests are in `scratch`.
 After the tests have finished, run `python -i repl.py` and inspect the `network_loader` object.
 This is the test Lithium / Ethylene Carbonate network. `test.py` is heavily commented to explain how to use HiPRGen.

 HiPRGen has a report generation system for visualizing results.
-For example, in `scratch/li_test`, run `pdflates LEDC_pathways.tex` to generate a PDF of the top pathways to LEDC in the Lithium / Ethylene Carbonate network.
+For example, in `scratch/li_test`, run `pdflatex LEDC_pathways.tex` to generate a PDF of the top pathways to LEDC in the Lithium / Ethylene Carbonate network.

 ### Design